apostrophecms/stagecoach/README.md

 In the `example` folder you'll find an example of ndoe app deployment, with all the important bits already set up (be sure to look in `example/deployment`).
 The `start` script integrates with `sc-proxy` by registering a port number for the project to listen on via the data/port file, and the provided example node app consults that file as well at startup.

+## Installing dependencies on the server side

+Note that if your project has a `production/dependencies` script it will be run immediately after the rsync is complete and before the site is restarted.
+This is the right place to execute `npm install` if your application has dependencies on npm modules that involve compiled code that can't be transferred from your own computer.

+Did your eyes skip right over all that?
+Don't worry - if you are copying your app's `deployment` folder from the latest `example` app included with stagecoach, then `npm install` will happen for you automatically.
+Those of you already using stagecoach who want this feature can just copy `example/deployment/dependencies`.

+Thanks to Howard Tyson for pointing out the need to install dependencies on the server side.

 ## Production Hosting

 You can do production hosting with `sc-proxy` as well.